With thanks to our creative advisors from across the world

 She has published several books and articles and received several medals from the government of Jordan.
-Wadid is also a recipient of the Prince Klaus International Award for Culture and Development for “her invaluable contribution to securing global heritage”.
+Widad is also a recipient of the Prince Klaus International Award for Culture and Development for “her invaluable contribution to securing global heritage”.

 Alia Khan (United Kingdom/Pakistan)

 A visionary, founder and chairwoman of Islamic Fashion and Design Council (IFDC), an organisation established for the development of the Islamic fashion and design industry worldwide.

 The IFDC aligns itself with leading and budding mainstream modest fashion and design brands, influencers, government organisations, institutions, corporations, media, global conferences, events, and fashion weeks to ensure a powerful, sustainable and supportive presence.

 A lifelong supporter of Middle Eastern arts, Mehrez began collecting and archiving Egyptian peasant dresses as a teenager.